jmiszczak/pgg_group_diversity/README.md

-# cooperation_spatial_diversity
+# Cooperation in Public Goods Game with spatial diversity

-Cooperation in Public Goods Game with spatial diversity
+This repository contains source code for numerical experimentes for improving the cooperation in spatial public goods game by reevaluating the interaction neighbourhoods.